stevleibelt/php_component_proxy_logger/README.md

 }
 ```

-All you have to do is, to adapt your create method the following way (as an example).
+All you have to do is to adapt your create method the following way (as an example).

 ```php
 <?php